Nuclear Engineering Science Laboratory Synthesis (NESLS)

 - Class status is defined by the college/university and is based on completion prior to ORNL report date.

-- $150 housing allowance and limited travel reimbursement, if permanent address is at least 50 miles from Oak Ridge.
+- $150 housing allowance if permanent address is at least 50 miles from Oak Ridge.
 Learn more about Housing for ORNL Research Participants.

 - Up to $500 each way for travel reimbursement to and from Oak Ridge, if permanent address is at least 50 miles from Oak Ridge.